bondarukoleh/html_css_playground/browser_javaScript/info/Event.md

 There are some events like *touchmove* on mobile devices (when the user moves their finger across the screen), that cause scrolling by default, but that scrolling can be prevented using preventDefault() in the handler.

-So when the browser detects such event, it will fire all handlers that could prevent that scrolling, and only after that it can proceed with scrolling, it coast time and effort.
-But we can tell browser that he can do his default stuff in parallels with our handlers - because we won't mess with the default.
+So when the browser detects such an event, it will fire all handlers that could prevent that scrolling, and only after that it can proceed with scrolling, it coasts time and effort.
+But we can tell the browser that he can do his default stuff in parallels with our handlers - because we won't mess with the default.

 #### event.defaultPrevented
 It can help us to figure out if default behavior was canceled or not. e.g. we have onclick for some menu, and for a